-Former Lady Tiger standout Debbie Parris-Thymes enters her eighth season working as an assistant to head coach Dennis Shaver as she seeks to mold the women's sprinters and hurdlers into one of the elite groups in the nation once again during the 2014 season.
+Former Lady Tiger standout Debbie Parris-Thymes enters her 11th season working as an assistant to head coach Dennis Shaver as she seeks to mold the women's sprinters and hurdlers into one of the elite groups in the nation once again during the 2016 season.

-The Lady Tiger great has helped coach 16 Lady Tigers to individual NCAA titles, 21 Lady Tigers to individual SEC titles and 25 Lady Tigers to All-America honors over the past eight seasons.
+The Lady Tiger great has helped coach 16 Lady Tigers to individual NCAA titles, 21 Lady Tigers to individual SEC titles and 31 Lady Tigers to All-America honors over the past 10 seasons.

-In all, 25 Lady Tiger sprinters and hurdlers have accounted for 148 All-America selections as NCAA Championship scorers since Parris-Thymes joined Shaver’s staff in 2005.
-That includes 19 All-America selections a year ago as LSU followed a third-place finish at the NCAA Indoor Championships with a fourth-place finish at the NCAA Outdoor Championships while being led once again by the sprints, hurdles and relays in 2013.
+In all, 31 Lady Tiger sprinters and hurdlers have accounted for 161 All-America selections as NCAA Championship scorers since Parris-Thymes joined Shaver’s staff in 2005.
+That includes five Lady Tigers who won All-America honors for the first time in their careers a year ago to help guide their team to a tie for ninth place nationally at the NCAA Indoor Championships and 11th place overall at the NCAA Outdoor Championships with their performance.

-The curtain closed on one of the storied careers in the history of collegiate track and field last season when Kimberlyn Duncan stepped onto the track for a final time as a Lady Tiger at the 2013 NCAA Division I Outdoor Track & Field Championships at Hayward Field in Eugene, Ore.
+The curtain closed on one of the storied careers in the history of collegiate track and field in 2013 when Kimberlyn Duncan stepped onto the track for the final time as an LSU Lady Tiger at the NCAA Division I Outdoor Track & Field Championships that season.

 The Katy, Texas, product stepped into history as she swept NCAA Indoor and NCAA Outdoor gold medals for the third-straight season to become the first sprinter in collegiate history to claim six national titles in the 200-meter dash at the NCAA level.
 Duncan matched that output at the conference level with a sweep of SEC Indoor and SEC Outdoor titles in the 200 meters for the third year in a row, even running an SEC Outdoor Championships meet record of 22.35 in her senior season in 2013.